Court dismisses part of ‘rock, paper, scissors’ rape lawsuit

 NEWARK, N.J.
-(AP) — A court has dismissed part of a lawsuit filed by a former college student who alleges that she was raped at a fraternity party by students who played the game “rock, paper scissors” to decide who would assault her first.
+(AP) — A federal appeals court has dismissed part of a lawsuit filed by a former college student who alleges that she was raped at a fraternity party by students who played the game “rock, paper, scissors” to decide who would assault her first.

 The 3rd U.S. Circuit Court of Appeals held in a ruling published Monday that Ramapo College and its officials are immune in their official capacity from being sued on the grounds of creating a dangerous environment.